saramcardle/PRESTO/README.md

 # PRESTO
-Standalone PC version of PRESTO tool (PC only)
+Standalone version of PRESTO tool (PC and Mac)

 PRESTO manuscript in revision.